MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-scripting.md

 1. Select **Is** *[current value]* or a value under the **is equal to clipboard entry** (only appears if there you previously copied a value to the clipboard).

    A validate step is added to the **Page Scripting** pane.
-1. To modify the value to be validated, go to the step, select ***...** > **Properties**.
-1. In the **Properties** area, change the **Operator** and **Value** fields.
+1. If you want to modify the value to be validated, go to the step, select ***...** > **Properties**.
+In the **Properties** area, change the **Operator** and **Value** fields as needed.

    ![Shows the properties of a validation step recording](media/page-scripting-validate-step.png)

 ### Make steps conditional

 Another option during the recording is to insert conditional steps.
-During playback, conditional steps are only run if condition is met.
-For example, suppose you only want to perform some steps if there are no current rows in a list.
-When you insert a conditional step, you can choose to validate against the control's current value, a value copied to the clipboard, or a value that you define using Power FX.
+During playback, conditional steps are only run if the condition is met.
+For example, suppose you only want to do some steps if there are no current rows in a list.

+When you insert a conditional step, you can choose to base the condition on the control's current value, a value copied to the clipboard, or a value that you define using Power FX.

 To insert conditional steps: